Codecademy/docs/content/general/concepts/ada-lovelace/ada-lovelace.md

 ---
-Title: 'Ada Lovelace'
+Title: "Ada Lovelace"
-Description: 'Ada Lovelace was an English writer and mathematician and is often considered to be the first computer programmer.
-Lovelace is known for her work on the first programmable general-purpose computer.'
+Description: "Ada Lovelace was an English writer and mathematician and is often considered to be the first computer programmer.
+Lovelace is known for her work on the first programmable general-purpose computer."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Code Foundations'
+  - "Code Foundations"
 Tags:
-  - 'Arithmetic'
+  - "Arithmetic"
-  - 'Numbers'
+  - "Numbers"
 CatalogContent:
-  - 'paths/computer-science'
+  - "paths/computer-science"
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
 ---

 ![Ada Lovelace](https://raw.githubusercontent.com/Codecademy/docs/main/media/ada_lovelace.png)